 In 2011, Joseph Washington Frazer (1892-1971) was inducted, belatedly, into the Automotive Hall of Fame, with his erstwhile partner, Henry J. Kaiser, co-founders of the world’s fourth-largest auto manufacturer during 1946-48.
-This article is updated from the remembrance I wrote of JWF following his death.
+This article is updated from the remembrance I wrote of JWF, creator of the Jeep.
 For more on Frazer, see my book, Kaiser-Frazer: Last Onslaught on Detroit.

 On August 7th, 1971, the auto industry lost a cherished son.
 Joe Frazer—mechanic, instructor, financier, salesman, president and board chairman in a half dozen companies, one of the few remaining giants of the classic era of American car-building, passed away from cancer at his home, “High Tide,” in Newport, Rhode Island, aged 79.